-Our Board of Directors has determined that Mr. Denny Lee and Ms Elaine Zong of our audit committee qualify as "audit committee financial experts" as defined in Item 16A of Form 20-F.
+Our Board of Directors has determined that each of our audit committee members satisfies the requirements for an "independent director" within the meaning of Section 303A of the NYSE Listed Company Manual and meets the criteria for independence set forth in Rule 10A-3 of the Exchange Act and that Mr. Denny Lee and Mr. Yongjun Li of our audit committee qualify as "audit committee financial experts" as defined in Item 16A of Form 20-F.